notnews/vandy_tv_news_abstracts/README.md

 broadcast_id, abstract_text (without the blurb at top and bottom and cleans out html etc. but keeps paragraph and line breaks), duration, reporter(s), channel, date, program_name (e.g., CBS Evening News for Sunday), ...

+## Testing

+To make sure, we downloaded all the files, we spot checked existence of various files and compared actual number of links to actual number of files.

+## Scripts

+1. Scraping
+2. Parsing

+## Final Data

+1. Raw HTML
+2. Final CSV